Strong-field photoelectron momentum imaging of OCS at finely resolved incident intensities: Intensity-difference signals

 it is obvious that points of equal intensity are located on the surface of a spheroid.
 Accordingly, the volume function is

 with the differential volume $-({\partial{V_\text{3D}}}/{\partial{I}})\dif{I}$ that is occupied by the iso-intensity shell $\dif{I}$ around $I$ following

 This provides a measure for the weight of any intensity between 0 and $I_0$ in the laser--target interaction.
 It complements the previous elaborations~\cite{Wang:OL30:664} by the additional consideration of the laser pulse's temporal intensity profile.
+Note that the description of the volume function $V_\text{3D}$ will only be as simple as \eqref{eq:V} if the radial intensity distribution is independent of $z$, \ie, $D<2z_R$.

 \autoref{fig:ispec} shows the resulting intensity spectra for two peak intensities $I_0^{(a)}/I_0^{(b)}=0.9$ along with the corresponding difference spectrum.
 Evidently, in the difference spectrum the contributions from intensities $<I_0^{(a)}$ are highly suppressed, albeit not completely eliminated.
 The pole point at $I=0$ does not affect the determination of any intensity-dependent quantity, because the corresponding signal scales with $\Delta(-\partial V_\text{3D}/\partial I)\cdot{}I^n$, $n>0$.
 Here, $n$ would be an integer for a pure single-channel multiphoton process but does rather represent an intensity-dependent quantity for a realistic strong-field interaction.